jostov/batchtester/README.md

   python cheaptest.py -o="Some/Path" file1

-  will produce this set of folders and files,
+  will produce this set of folders and files:

-'''
  -Some/Path/
     -file1/
        -file1kfold0_training.txt